borisdev/blog1/README.md

 Below we demonstrate some data markdown (.dmd) capabilities.
 See https://github.com/capta-studio/blog1 for all the files used in generating this page, especially `README.md`.

+This is the summary of our stat RESULTS:

 ### Table from inline CSV
 ```{csv}
 id,first_name,last_name